defra-design/accessibility/src/resources/content/how-to-get-accessibility-audit-defra.md

 ## How to procure an audit

-You should follow the current guidance on the [Defra finance procurement page (Defra Intranet)](https://intranet.defra.gov.uk/how-to/finance-procurement/).
+1. Read the current guidance on the [Defra finance procurement page (Defra Intranet)](https://intranet.defra.gov.uk/how-to/finance-procurement/).

+2. Contact Defra Commercial to check what the current procurement method is.
+Depending on advice from commercial you will either:

+* send your brief to a single supplier chosen from the Digital Marketplace
+* supplier management will provide a shortlist for you
+* send the brief to 3 suppliers chosen from the Digital Marketplace

+3. Shortlist suppliers using the Digital Marketplace.
+We suggest that you [search Digital Marketplace for "accessibility audit WCAG 2.1 AA GDS"](https://www.digitalmarketplace.service.gov.uk/g-cloud/search?q=accessibility%20audit%20WCAG%202.1%20AA%20GDS&lot=cloud-support).

 ### Budget for an external audit